 Every time I visit Europe, I see great cars I wish would come to America, and my most recent trip was no different.
-Here are four great European cars not available in the USA, including small, green, energy efficient models already on sale and brand new models just coming to market.
+Here are four great European cars not available in the USA in 2016, , including small, green, energy efficient models already on sale and brand new models just coming to market.

 I love this one-seater all-electric – pictured above.